ImhoDev/vw/README.md

 php artisan ui material

 php artisan migrate --seed

+añadir debugBar

+Installation

+composer require barryvdh/laravel-debugbar

+The Debugbar will be enabled when APP_DEBUG is true and Local

+If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php

+Barryvdh\Debugbar\ServiceProvider::class,
+If you want to use the facade to log messages, add this to your facades in app.php:

+'Debugbar' => Barryvdh\Debugbar\Facades\Debugbar::class,

+Copy the package config to your local config with the publish command:

+php artisan vendor:publish --provider="Barryvdh\Debugbar\ServiceProvider"

 6-.
 Desde la terminal de laragon/puntodeventaweb instalar las dependencias de JS "npm install && npm run dev"